apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 The output of this command provides the status of the command execution and its summary.

-Once, table metadata is collected and stored in the Metastore, it will be used when querying the table.
-To ensure that it was used, its info was added to the group scan (`usedMetastore=true` entry in `ParquetGroupScan`):
+Now that we've collected table metadata, we can use it when we query the table, by checking the `usedMetastore=true` entry in `ParquetGroupScan`:

 ```
 00-00    Screen : rowType = RecordType(BIGINT EXPR$0): rowcount = 1.0, cumulative cost = {2.1 rows, 2.1 cpu, 1.0 io, 0.0 network, 0.0 memory}, id = 8560